Brainstorm (1983 film): Production

 To prepare for the film, Trumbull took most of the key cast and crew to the Esalen Institute, an experimental research facility in northern California known for its new-age classes and workshops.
 In September 1981, the cast and crew traveled to North Carolina to begin six weeks of shooting at locations including the Elion-Hitchings Building in Research Triangle Park and Duke University, then returned to the Metro-Goldwyn-Mayer Studios in Culver City, California in November to film interior scenes.

-Natalie Wood said she was attracted to the film because "it is such an intriguing idea" and further stated that "there is an aspect to the film that deals with the ability to experience things through another person's eyes, to walk in another person's shoes.
+Natalie Wood said she was attracted to the film because it was "such an intriguing idea" and further stated that "there is an aspect to the film that deals with the ability to experience things through another person's eyes, to walk in another person's shoes.
 I think there is a kind of universal curiosity in that, and I don't think that has been dealt with in films."

+The film marked Robertson's first credit in a studio film since the David Begelman embezzlement scandal.